udbhavjain/enclave-server/README.md

 Note:
 1. It is highly recommended to create a new, empty database for the server.
 2. The dependency jars(JSON and MySQL connector) should be in the same folder as Enclave.jar.
-3. Do not make manual changes to the database.
-4. Ensure that the port you are using has been forwarded.
+3. Ensure that the port you are using has been forwarded.

 Licenses:
 JSON by JSON.org